tkowalcz/tjahzi/README.md

 1. We also provide a no-dependency version of log4j2 appender.
 1. Includes in-house implementation of protobuf wire format for Loki to reduce dependencies and improve performance

+It is currently used (that I know of) to ship logs from tens of servers at about 10GB of logs per day.

 ## Getting started

 1. Grab the no-dependency version of the appender: